-- our ability to manage and otherwise comply with our covenants with respect to our outstanding indebtedness; - our ability to service our indebtedness; - the cyclicality of our end-use markets and the level of new commercial and military aircraft orders; - industry and customer concentration; - production rates for various commercial and military aircraft programs; - the level of U.S. Government defense spending, including the impact of sequestration; - compliance with applicable regulatory requirements and changes in regulatory requirements, including regulatory requirements applicable to government contracts and sub-contracts; - further consolidation of customers and suppliers in our markets; - product performance and delivery; - start-up costs, manufacturing inefficiencies and possible overruns on contracts; - increased design, product development, manufacturing, supply chain and other risks and uncertainties associated with our growth strategy to become a Tier 2 supplier of higher-level assemblies; - our ability to manage the risks associated with international operations and sales; - possible additional goodwill and other asset impairments; - economic and geopolitical developments and conditions; - unfavorable developments in the global credit markets; - our ability to operate within highly competitive markets; - technology changes and evolving industry and regulatory standards; - the risk of environmental liabilities; and litigation with respect to us.
+- our ability to manage and otherwise comply with our covenants with respect to our outstanding indebtedness; - our ability to service our indebtedness; - our acquisitions, business combinations, joint ventures, divestitures, or restructuring activities may entail certain operational and financial risks; - the cyclicality of our end-use markets and the level of new commercial and military aircraft orders; - industry and customer concentration; - production rates for various commercial and military aircraft programs; - the level of U.S. Government defense spending, including the impact of sequestration; - compliance with applicable regulatory requirements and changes in regulatory requirements, including regulatory requirements applicable to government contracts and sub-contracts; - further consolidation of customers and suppliers in our markets; - product performance and delivery; - start-up costs, manufacturing inefficiencies and possible overruns on contracts; - increased design, product development, manufacturing, supply chain and other risks and uncertainties associated with our growth strategy to become a Tier Two supplier of higher-level assemblies; - our ability to manage the risks associated with international operations and sales; - possible goodwill and other asset impairments; - economic and geopolitical developments and conditions; - unfavorable developments in the global credit markets; - our ability to operate within highly competitive markets; - technology changes and evolving industry and regulatory standards;

+- the risk of environmental liabilities; and - litigation with respect to us.